 (This article discusses a case involving Juice WRLD, who since I wrote the article tragically passed away.
 But the case, as of this writing, persists. )

 Juice WRLD is being sued by Yellowcard.

-Lately though, I’m noticing that litigators are putting at least as much energy into establishing their access argument.
-And yes, access is necessary, but everything can’t be prioritized, else nothing’s prioritized, and substantial similarity should be the priority, right?!
-Maybe it depends.
+Lately however I’m noticing that litigators are putting at least as much energy into establishing their access argument.
+And sure, access is necessary, but everything can’t be prioritized, else nothing’s prioritized, and substantial similarity should be the priority, right?!
+I dunno.
 Do you wanna be right more than you want to win?
-Blurred Lines, Stairway To Heaven, and Dark Horse — probably the three biggest infringement cases of the past few years — have collectively got me rethinking how this game is perhaps most rationally played; maybe access should be the priority.
+I have to say Blurred Lines, Stairway To Heaven, and Dark Horse — probably the three biggest infringement cases of the past few years — have collectively got me rethinking how this game is perhaps most rationally played; maybe access should be the priority.
 And now I’m looking at the complaint filed in a new action involving Juice WRLD’s Lucid Dreams, and I’m very much seeing the rationale.

 Backtracking for a minute: copyright infringement, we’ve said many times before, is a bit of a three-legged stool.
 The most obvious leg is of course “similarity” — where one song just sounds too much like another to be a coincidence.
 The next leg involves “originality” — the earlier and supposedly infringed work needs to be original enough itself to deserve copyright protection in the first place.
 The third leg is “access” — the accused infringer needs to have been exposed to the earlier work somehow, else how could they have copied it?